Shingles Symptoms, Timeline & Treatment

 Shingles can show up several years or decades after your initial chickenpox infection.
 Most people who suffered from chickenpox as a child often get shingles as they become young or middle-aged adults.

-- A red, inflamed rash coupled with a prickling sensation
+- An inflamed red rash with tingling or prickling sensations.

 Stage two: Reactivation